Contact Us

 Assistant Director

-Role at SHARE: Anna became the Assistant Director of SHARE in 2021, after serving as a counselor at the center since 2018.
-Her focus is on providing direct services to members of the Yale community, including on-call response via SHARE’s 24/7 hotline, facilitation for student support groups, individual supportive counseling, and short-term trauma-focused therapy for experiences of sexual misconduct.
+Role at SHARE: Anna became the Assistant Director of SHARE in 2021, after serving as a clinician at the center since 2018.
+In addition to supporting the management and operations of the center, she provides direct services to members of the Yale community, including crisis response via SHARE’s 24/7 on-call service, advocacy, individual supportive counseling and short-term trauma-focused therapy for experiences of sexual misconduct.

 Background: Anna is a Licensed Clinical Social Worker (LCSW).
 She received her Bachelor’s Degree in Human Rights and Hispanic Studies at Trinity College in Hartford, CT and holds a Master of Science in Social Work Degree from Columbia University School of Social Work in New York, NY.
-As a part of her graduate studies, she completed field work at both ENACT, Inc, a drama therapy program for high school students, and at Day One, a legal and social services agency serving young survivors of intimate partner violence.
-Prior to her work at SHARE, Anna served as Director of Student Affairs for the Bard Globalization and International Affairs Program in New York City.
+Prior to her work at SHARE, Anna served as Director of Student Affairs for the Bard Globalization and International Affairs Program and worked within the nonprofit sector in New York City.

 Pronouns: She/Her/Hers